 “Mother, I am not feeling well,” Miss Anne de Bourgh interrupted softly.
 Lady Catherine immediate set aside her anger for Elizabeth and demanded Mrs. Jenkinson to take Anne up to her chambers.

-“Thank you mother!”
-Miss de Bourgh rose but before she left the room, she walked purposefully past Elizabeth and murmured softly, “I think once I take the tonic on the shelf in the closet, I shall be fine.”
+“Thank you, mother!”
+Miss de Bourgh rose, but before she left the room, she walked purposefully past Elizabeth and murmured softly, “I think once I take the tonic on the shelf in the closet, I shall be fine.”
 Then in a louder voice, she told her mother: “I want to look my best for cousin Fitzwilliam.
 I will get some rest now.”
 Her tired eyes stared at Elizabeth when she emphasised the tonic on the shelf in the closet.
 This caused Elizabeth to look back at Miss de Bourgh.
 The silent plea from Miss de Bourgh was another kind.
 Could Miss de Bourgh has no interest to marry Mr. Darcy?
 And she wanted Elizabeth to help her too?

 Elizabeth murmured a lengthy and fawning apology to Lady Catherine and attributed to her rudeness to the fatigue by the travelling.
 She also reassured her ladyship she did not have any aspiration about Mr. Darcy.
 The not-so-bright Lady Catherine seemed to be placated and called for a carriage to see the visitors home.

-After the party returned to the parsonage, Elizabeth endured a long complaint from Mr. Collins.
+After the party returned to the parsonage, Elizabeth endured a lengthy complaint from Mr. Collins.
 He told his wife that they might have to return Elizabeth to Longbourn if she behaved with such disrespect to his patroness in future.
 Elizabeth uttered another insincere apology.
-She could see the disapproving glances from Charlotte but Elizabeth was determined to keep the good grace of Mr. Collins for a little bit longer.
+She could see the disapproving glances from Charlotte, but Elizabeth was determined to keep the good grace of Mr. Collins for a little bit longer.
 She felt that Miss Anne de Bourgh could help her find Miss Darcy.

-Early next morning, Elizabeth talked to a most obliging maid about Rosings.
+Early the next morning, Elizabeth talked to a most obliging maid about Rosings.
 After all Miss de Bourgh's help was not needed.
 She set out to the western end of the woods.
 Lord Matlock said Colonel Fitzwilliam should be her daily point of contact in Kent.
 She was eager to recount her discovery.
 But when she arrived at the hidden glen they had agreed to meet, she found Mr. Darcy there instead, pacing around.

 “Mr. Darcy, I thought the Matlocks deem it unsafe for you to meet me at Rosings.”

 “I do not care.
-You are braving the dragon for me and I am not even allowed to see you.”
+You are braving the dragon for me, and I am not even allowed to see you.”
 He exclaimed passionately and held her hands.
 Since his encounter with Elizabeth in the woods of Netherfield, he found his strength again to search for Georgiana, attend to his business affairs and gather intelligence about Rosings.
 He ate and slept better.
 The two months spent in Elizabeth's constant companion had made Darcy admire her deeply.
 They talked and discussed solutions in the Gardiner and Matlock residences, under disguise as they would not want anyone from Rosings linking Darcy with Miss Elizabeth.
 Darcy would ask her to marry him, after this debacle with his aunt was solved.

 Elizabeth blushed and squeezed his fingers.
 “I am happy that I am to bring you some news.”